kubeflow/website/content/en/docs/components/hyperparameter-tuning/early-stopping.md

 algorithm generates early stopping rules for the created trials.
 Once trial reaches all the rules, it is stopped and trial status is transferred to `EarlyStopped`.
-After that, Katib calls suggestion again to ask for the new trials.
+After that, Katib calls the suggestion again to ask for the new trials.

 Read more about Katib concepts in [overview guide](/docs/components/hyperparameter-tuning/overview/#katib-concepts).